Skip to main content Skip to navigation

 This week we will focus on Mantel's wonderful literary memoir, Giving up the Ghost.
 It would be great if you had read the whole thing -- it isn't too long or onerous -- but we will focus on the first Part ('Second Home') pp. 1-25, i.e. the whole thing, and the last Part ('Show Your Workings'), especially pp. 167-218 in the Fourth Estate edition (from "Writing about your past is like blundering through your house" to "I sat down and wrote another book").

-We will also look at some extracts from Sarah Manguso's memoir, The Two Kinds of Decay (2008) as below -- but do read on / around these depending on your interests:
+You may also be interested in Sarah Manguso's memoir, The Two Kinds of Decay (2008), about her diagnosis with a rare chronic blood disorder.
+Recommended sections as below -- but do read on / around these depending on your interests.
+(We may make reference to some passages but I will bring those to the session.)

 'The Beginning'; 'Signs'; 'Bad Blood'; 'Metaphors' (pp. 1-15)